rdamazio/efis-editor/README.md

 - **GRT live data**: GRT supports showing live data on the checklist, which is pretty cool.
 Building that into the app (both to easily select a field to insert, and to render it with some fake data) would be nice.
+- **Printing**: It'd be really nice to generate a printable version of a checklist to serve as a backup to the electronic one.
+- **Configuration files**: I'd like to support more than just checklists.
 - Your favorite missing feature goes here.

 ## Development setup